Dr. Todd C. Wehner

 Dr. Wehner served as assistant department head, and has taught courses, including plant breeding and vegetable production.
 Recently, he has been an instructor for DELTA (NCSU on-line), teaching HS 541 Plant Breeding Methods since 2010, HS 590 Plant Breeding Overview since 2011, and HS 790 Integrated Breeding Databases.
 He has been an instructor for the Plant Breeding Academy-America at UC Davis since 2006, and also works for PBA-Asia and PBA-Africa.

 Dr. Wehner has released 63 cultivars and breeding lines, and published 180 journal articles and 19 book chapters, with a total of 746 articles and reports.
 He has trained 38 graduate students, 101 undergraduate interns, 7 postdoctoral research associates, and 20 visiting scientists.
 He was an advisor for production of pickling cucumber in Sri Lanka in 1993, watermelon in China in 1999 and 2008, and Poland in 2004.
 He participated in expeditions to collect germplasm from China in 1994, the Republic of South Africa in 1996, and Turkmenistan in 2008, and traveled professionally in Israel, Mexico, the Czech Republic, Canada, Thailand, France, Tanzania (Tanganyika and Zanzibar), Turkey, and Kenya.
 Dr. Wehner has his A.B. in Botany (UC Berkeley), M.S. in Agronomy and Ph.D. in Plant Breeding (University of Wisconsin-Madison).

 Dr. Wehner is married, with six children and six grandchildren.
-He enjoys bicycling, music, gardening and hiking.
+He enjoys bicycling, playing the bass, gardening, home brewing/canning, and hiking.